robriks/blockchain-developer-bootcamp-final-project/README.md

 #####In your README.md, be sure to have clear instructions on:

-####### edit when deployed to rinkeby
-Start the front-end server to interface with the smart contracts:
+####### Rinkeby public testnet address of this Horn Marketplace dApp is:

+RINKEBYADDRESSHERE

+### Interacting with the dApp
-In the root directory, ensure that configurations are properly set by populating the .secret file (which is protected by .gitignore) with the private key to your Rinkeby testnet account.
+First, in the root directory, ensure that configurations are properly set by populating the .secret file and the .env file (which are both protected by .gitignore).
+Do this by pasting the private key to your Rinkeby testnet account into the .secret file and by pasting your Infura Rinkeby API key into the .env file.
+To use multiple accounts with individual private keys, create a new file with its respective privatekey const declaration in the hardhat.config.js file, similar to the original .secret file.
+If you fork this repo, be sure to add your .secret2 file to .gitignore before pushing to GitHub.

-Remember: DO NOT UPLOAD SENSITIVE INFORMATION TO GITHUB OR A PUBLIC SITE!
+##### When testing out the dApp:
+Be sure to use at least two MetaMask accounts: a seller and a buyer.
+This is required because the dApp is a marketplace and my implementation of the smart contract restricts behaviors to two classes of users: buyers and sellers.
+The front-end also differentiates between these two classes by reading your address and only displaying active purchases and sales that are relevant to you for actions like shipping/claiming depending on whether you have listed, minted, paid for, sold, or shipped an instrument.
+Keep track of which address is a buyer/seller as you cycle between the front-end components and at what stage (minted, listed, paidfor, sold, shipped, delivered) the transaction is at, so you can fully appreciate the marketplace's functionality!

+##### For your security:
 Be sure to only add Infura account details, MetaMask mnemonics, any private keys, etc., to the .env and .secret files, which will be injected into the Horn Marketplace dApp through Infura/MetaMask privately and securely.
 This file is protected by a .gitignore in the project locally so that your private keys are NEVER uploaded to the blockchain or to GitHub by git tracking.

 -A screencast of you walking through your project, including submitting transactions and seeing the updated state.
 You can use a screenrecorder of your choosing or something like Loom, and you can share the link to the recording in your README.md